 Large wave flume

-NRC's 97 m × 2 m × 2.8 m (318 ft × 6.5 ft × 9 ft) deep Large Wave Flume (LWF) makes it possible to test two-dimensional sections of coastal structures and study coastal processes at a large scale.
+The NRC's large wave flume makes it possible to test two-dimensional sections of coastal structures and study coastal processes at a large scale.
 Working at a large scale is important for minimizing scale effects related to improper scaling of surface tension and viscous forces.
-Large scale modelling ensures that wave breaking processes, air-entrainment, turbulence, viscous forces, flow-structure interactions and sedimentary processes are more accurately reproduced in the model, leading to more accurate and more reliable results.
+Large scale modeling ensures that wave breaking processes, air entrainment, turbulence, viscous forces, flow-structure interactions and sedimentary processes are more accurately reproduced in the model, leading to more accurate and more reliable results.

 What we offer